-The following table sets forth the beneficial ownership of our common stock as of June 18, 2018, as adjusted to reflect the sale of shares of common stock offered by us in this offering, for:
+The following table sets forth the beneficial ownership of our common stock as of July 25, 2018, as adjusted to reflect the sale of shares of common stock offered by us in this offering, for:

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our equity securities; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.

-The percentage ownership information shown in the table prior to this offering is based upon 16,387,090 shares of common stock outstanding as of June 18, 2018, after giving effect to: (i) the conversion of all outstanding convertible promissory notes into an aggregate of 6,524,232 shares of common stock assuming a conversion price of (A) \$4.80 per share for the Series C Convertible Notes, (B) \$4.50 per share for the Series D Convertible Notes, (C) \$3.60 per share for the Series F Convertible Notes and (D) \$4.50 per share for the Other Convertible Notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering, (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 2,762,594 shares of common stock and (iii) the inclusion of warrants to purchase 6,775,116 shares of common stock which are exercisable by their respective holders within 60 days.
-We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible notes that such holders intend to convert such shares and notes, respectively, into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
-The percentage ownership information shown in the table prior to this offering excludes 1,437,596 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in three equal tranches over the next 18 months.
+The percentage ownership information shown in the table prior to this offering is based upon 21,006,380 shares of common stock outstanding as of July 25, 2018, after giving effect to: (i) the conversion of all outstanding convertible promissory notes into an aggregate of 9,276,708 shares of common stock, assuming a conversion price of (A) \$4.00 per share for the Series C Convertible Notes, (B) \$3.75 per share for the Series D Convertible Notes, (C) \$3.00 per share for the Series F Convertible Notes (D) \$2.00 per share for the Series G Convertible Notes and (E) an average of \$3.90 per share for the Other Convertible Notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering, (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 2,762,594 shares of common stock and (iii) the inclusion of warrants to purchase 8,161,774 shares of common stock which are exercisable by their respective holders within 60 days.
+Holders of the majority of the outstanding shares of our common stock upon the closing of this offering.
+The percentage ownership information shown in the table prior to this offering excludes 957,440 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 14 months.

-The percentage ownership information shown in the table after this offering is based upon 18,887,090 shares of common stock outstanding, assuming the sale of 2,500,000 shares of common stock by us in the offering, after giving effect to (i) the conversion of all outstanding convertible promissory notes into an aggregate of 6,524,232 shares of common stock assuming a conversion price of (A) \$4.80 per share for the Series C Convertible Notes, (B) \$4.50 per share for the Series D Convertible Notes, (C) \$3.60 per share for the Series F Convertible Notes and (D) \$4.50 per share for the Other Convertible Notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering, (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 2,762,594 shares of common stock and (iii) the inclusion of warrants to purchase 6,775,116 shares of common stock which are exercisable by their respective holders within 60 days.
-The percentage ownership information shown in the table after this offering excludes 1,437,596 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in three equal tranches over the next 18 months.
+The percentage ownership information shown in the table after this offering is based upon 21,482,072 shares of common stock outstanding, assuming the sale of 2,400,00 shares of common stock by us in the offering, after giving effect to (i) the conversion of all outstanding convertible promissory notes into an aggregate of 9,276,708 shares of common stock assuming a conversion price of (A) \$4.00 per share for the Series C Convertible Notes, (B) \$3.75 per share for the Series D Convertible Notes, (C) \$3.00 per share for the Series F Convertible Notes (D) \$2.00 per share for the Series G Convertible Notes and (E) an average of \$3.90 per share for the Other Convertible Notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering, (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 2,762,594 shares of common stock and (iii) the inclusion of warrants to purchase 8,161,774 shares of common stock which are exercisable by their respective holders within 60 days.
+The percentage ownership information shown in the table after this offering excludes 957,440 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 14 months.